Construction of California High-Speed Rail: Central Valley Construction

-CP1.
+Initial contracts awards (119 miles)

+CP 1.
 On August 20, 2013, the joint venture of Tutor Perini/Zachry/Parsons executed a design-build contract for the initial Madera to Fresno segment, about 29 mi long.
 The contract is valued at approximately $985 million, plus an additional $53 million in provisional sums.
 Construction was originally expected to begin in 2013, but was delayed by the slow pace of property acquisition.

-CP2-3.
+CP 2-3.
 Dragados of Spain, with Flatiron West of San Marcos, and Jacobs Engineering of Oakland, won the bid for the second design-build construction package on December 11, 2014.
-Dragados/Flatiron/Jacobs submitted a bid of $1,365,335,890 to design and build the 65 mi stretch from the south end of Fresno to near the Tulare-Kings county line and was deemed the "apparent best value" bidder by the Authority.
+Dragados/Flatiron/Jacobs submitted a bid of $1,365,335,890 to design and build the 65 mi stretch from the south end of Fresno to near the Tulare-Kern county line and was deemed the "apparent best value" bidder by the Authority.
 The winning bid came well below the range of $1.5 billion to $2 billion that was forecast by engineers and consultants working for the rail authority due to their innovative plan for cutting-and-filling instead of more expensive construction alternatives.
-This plan however was deemed impossible due to soil and hydrological conditions on site and the plan was reverted back to its original designs.
+This plan however was deemed impossible due to soil and hydrological conditions on site and the plan was reverted to its original designs.

-CP4.
+CP 4.
 Five construction teams competed for this 22 mi segment.
 This section was estimated to cost $400–500 million.
-In January 2016 the apparent best value bid of $347.5 million (about $50 to $150 less than the estimated cost) was received from California Rail Builders(a consortium led by Ferrovial Agroman US Corp, an American subsidiary of Spain's Ferrovial S.A., also including Eurostudios, a Spanish engineering firm, and Othon Inc., a Houston-based engineering and environmental consulting company).
+In January 2016 the apparent best value bid of $347.5 million (about $50 to $150 less than the estimated cost) was received from California Rail Builders (a consortium led by Ferrovial Agroman US Corp, an American subsidiary of Spain's Ferrovial S.A., also including Eurostudios, a Spanish engineering firm, and Othon Inc., a Houston-based engineering and environmental consulting company).
 The California Rail Builders bid was $347.5 million.
 The contract awarded includes an additional $107 million for utility relocation costs for electric, gas and communication lines.
-This project has had the least issues out of all of the current construction packages and is set to be completed by March 2023.
+This project has had the least issues out of all of the current construction packages and is set to be completed by late 2023.

 This package was shortened by about 8 mi to a length of 22 mi due to disputes with the cities of Bakersfield and Shafter.
 The construction segment now ends on the north side of Shafter due to the need to negotiate routes through Shafter and northern Bakersfield.
 The agreement between the cities and the Authority gave the parties until January 2016 to come up with the new alignment.
-The Poplar Avenue to Bakersfield Locally Generated Alternative was signed by the Authority's CEO on October 31, 2019 and as of May 2022, geotechnical work has begun taking place.
+The Poplar Avenue to Bakersfield Locally Generated Alternative was signed by the Authority's CEO on October 31, 2019, and as of May 2022, geotechnical work has begun taking place.